muratk3n/thirdwave/en/2018/05/polarization.md

 Of course

 This was the first Democratic president after the fall of the Berlin Wall.
 Everyone watched closely what they would do..
 Dems started something with him, I guess it is fitting that era ending with another Clinton.

-Question

-Outside of the Civil War, has the US ever been so divided?

-Yes

-Immediately after the civil war the president was assassinated allowing his vice-president and actual worst US president ever to take over and then pardon most of the confederates and allow American apartheid to continue